kevskillz/341-scouting-app/docs/source/scanning_app.rst

 ..
    add image of app

-After the scouts generate QR codes with the :ref:`_tablet_app<Tablet App>` for both pit and match scouting, the scanner can push the data to the database when they are connected to the internet.
+After the scouts generate QR codes with the :ref:`tablet_app` and :ref:`master_app.` for both pit and match scouting, the scanner can push the data to the database when they are connected to the internet.

 Installation for Development
 ----------------------------